Digital camera: Standard consumer batteries

-Digital cameras that utilize off-the-shelf batteries are typically designed to be able to use both single-use disposable and rechargeable batteries, but not with both types in use at the same time.
+Digital cameras which utilize off-the-shelf batteries are typically designed to be able to use both single-use disposable and rechargeable batteries, but not with both types in use at the same time.
 The most common off-the-shelf battery size used is AA.
 CR2, CR-V3 batteries, and AAA batteries are also used in some cameras.
 The CR2 and CR-V3 batteries are lithium based, intended for a single use.
 Rechargeable RCR-V3 lithium-ion batteries are also available as an alternative to non-rechargeable CR-V3 batteries.

 Some battery grips for DSLRs come with a separate holder to accommodate AA cells as an external power source.

 Conversion of film cameras to digital

 When digital cameras became common, many photographers asked whether their film cameras could be converted to digital.
 The answer was not immediately clear, as it differed among models.
 For the majority of 35 mm film cameras the answer is no, the reworking and cost would be too great, especially as lenses have been evolving as well as cameras.
 For most a conversion to digital, to give enough space for the electronics and allow a liquid crystal display to preview, would require removing the back of the camera and replacing it with a custom built digital unit.

 Many early professional SLR cameras, such as the Kodak DCS series, were developed from 35 mm film cameras.
 The technology of the time, however, meant that rather than being digital "backs" the bodies of these cameras were mounted on large, bulky digital units, often bigger than the camera portion itself.
 These were factory built cameras, however, not aftermarket conversions.

 A notable exception is the Nikon E2 and Nikon E3, using additional optics to convert the 35 mm format to a 2/3 CCD-sensor.

-A few 35 mm cameras have had digital camera backs made by their manufacturer, Leica being a notable example.
+A few 35 mm cameras have had digital camera backs made by their manufacturer, Leica being a notable example with the Leica R8–R9.
 Medium format and large format cameras (those using film stock greater than 35 mm), have a low unit production, and typical digital backs for them cost over $10,000.
 These cameras also tend to be highly modular, with handgrips, film backs, winders, and lenses available separately to fit various needs.

 The very large sensor these backs use leads to enormous image sizes.
 For example, Phase One's P45 39 MP image back creates a single TIFF image of size up to 224.6 MB, and even greater pixel counts are available.
 Medium format digitals such as this are geared more towards studio and portrait photography than their smaller DSLR counterparts; the ISO speed in particular tends to have a maximum of 400, versus 6400 for some DSLR cameras.
 (Canon EOS-1D Mark IV and Nikon D3S have ISO 12800 plus Hi-3 ISO 102400 with the Canon EOS-1Dx's ISO of 204800).